 Instructions

-• While the mushrooms are cooking, In a large bowl, combine ground beef, ¼ cup of beef broth, Panko bread crumbs, egg, garlic powder, and black pepper.
-Mix well and form into 6 patties, about ½ inch thick.
+• Meanwhile, in a large bowl, combine the beef, ¼ cup beef broth, bread crumbs, egg, garlic powder, and black pepper.
+Shape into 6 patties, 4 inches in diameter.

-• In another small bowl, whisk together the remaining beef broth, ketchup, Worcestershire sauce, flour, mustard powder, and water.
+• Add the flour to a small bowl.
+Add about 2 tablespoons of beef broth and whisk until smooth.
+Add the remaining beef broth, ketchup, Worcestershire sauce, mustard powder, and water.

 Notes